 Villa de Leon was located near the Getty Villa in Malibu, Villa de Leon is a 35-room historic estate designed by local architect Kenneth MacDonald Jr. The home has been used as a filming location for several music videos and advertisements, including Beyoncé’s “Haunted,” “Love On” by Selena Gomez, and “Paparazzi” by Lady Gaga.
 Thankfully, the Getty Villa survived.

-Reel Inn was an iconic roadside seafood restaurant, It was known for its fresh fish and laid-back coastal atmosphere and has been a staple along the Pacific Coast Highway for decades.
+Reel Inn was an iconic roadside seafood restaurant.
+Known for its fresh fish and laid-back coastal atmosphere, it has been a staple along the Pacific Coast Highway for decades.

 Moonshadows was another cherished Malibu restaurant in the area since the 1960s.